mattshoe/stratify/README.md

 )
 ```

-In the sample above, the `AnnotationStrategy` behaves like a "filter" which filters out all `KSNode` instances EXCEPT for
+In the sample above, the `AnnotationStrategy` behaves like a "filter" which only accepts `KSNode` instances that are
-the nodes that are annotated with `MyAnnotation`.
+annotated with `MyAnnotation`.
+This means its upper bound is the `KSAnnotated` type.

 This strategy has 2 processors: `MyClassProcessor` and `MyFunctionProcessor`.
-The `MyClassProcessor` is a `Processor` that
+1. `MyClassProcessor` is a `Processor` that ONLY handles `KSClassDeclaration` nodes.
+Since this processor is used
+inside the `AnnotationStrategy` for `MyAnnotation`, it will only process instances of `KSClassDeclaration` which are also annotated by `MyAnnotation`.
-ONLY handles the class-level `MyAnnotation` annotations.
-The `MyFunctionProcessor` behaves similarly, but ONLY processes
+2. `MyFunctionProcessor` behaves similarly, but ONLY processes `KSFunctionDeclaration` nodes.
+Since this processor is used
-the function-level annotations.
+inside the `AnnotationStrategy` for `MyAnnotation`, it will only process instances of `KSFunctionDeclaration` which are also annotated by `MyAnnotation`.

 # What is a Processor?
 In the context of **Stratify**, a `Processor` is a class built to handle exactly one type of KSNode.
 It simply defines the